ddeutils/ddedocs/docs/services/index.md

   <figcaption><a href="https://atlan.com/modern-data-stack-101/">Modern Data Stack Ecosystem</a></figcaption>
 </figure>

-:material-page-last: As such, the definition of a **MDS** cannot be clearly stated since every business tries to adapt modern technologies to their requirements.
+:material-page-last: As such, the definition of a **Modern Data Stack** cannot be clearly stated since every business tries to adapt modern technologies to their requirements.

 However, there are definite features of the modern data stack that identify it: